 How to Get Rid of Carpenter Ants Effectively!

 If you have a problem with ants nesting in your wooden structures you’ve come to the right place.
 You will find useful, real life experience of how to get rid of carpenter ants effectively.
 The info here is also applicable to many other insect pests like bed bugs, ticks, cockroaches, etc. and is based on considerable study and personal experience in killing bugs at home.
 A word of caution, be patient.
 It could take weeks to months to eradicate the problem.
-If you would rather leave it to professionals than contact a pest control company.
+If you would rather leave it to professionals or would like to find out how much it would cost to engage a pest control company feel free to click here for FREE Pest Control Services Quotes!
 If you prefer DIY, I highly recommend using this carpenter ant control kit.

 Carpenter ants build nests in wood, hence the name.
 They do this by excavating wooden structures to create galleries and tunnels which makes them a pest when they decide to share your home!
 If that is the case, you can at least be thankful to have a carpenter ant instead of a termite infestation!
 Speaking of termites, you really want to determine whether you are dealing with termites or carpenter ants.
 Termites are far more terrible!
 They feed on wood and eat their way through much your furniture and wooden structures.
 Wood damage by termites happens much faster and is far more widespread than wood damage caused by carpenter ants.
 This is because carpenter ants do not eat wood, they only burrow through wooden objects to build a nest so the extent of damage caused is not as bad as termites.